Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 	This service is related to the uCom Customer Profile Management.

-  Explore more about the service [Here](universal-commerce/reference/1.0.0/Customer Services/customerservices.yaml)
+  Explore more about the service [Here](?path=universal-commerce/reference/1.0.0/Customer Services/customerservices.yaml) Explore more about the service [Here](?path=/universal-commerce/reference/1.0.0/Customer Services/customerservices.yaml) Explore more about the service [Here](/universal-commerce/reference/1.0.0/Customer Services/customerservices.yaml) Explore more about the service [Here](/reference/1.0.0/Customer Services/customerservices.yaml)

 >### Security Services